nv-morpheus/Morpheus/docs/source/control_message_guide.md

     }
     ```

     - `loader_id` : The ID of the loader to be used for loading the input data.
-Currently, only the `fsspec` and `file_to_df` loader is supported.
+Currently, only the `fsspec` and `file_to_df` loaders are supported.
 The user has the option to register custom loaders in the dataloader registry and utilize them in the pipeline.
     - `files` : An array of file paths or glob patterns specifying the input data to be loaded.

   - Incorporate key and value updates to properties objects as required for `training` and `inference` tasks.
 There is no specified format.

-### Metadata
+#### Metadata
 The metadata component of each input object is an object containing metadata information.
 Properties defined in this metadata component can be accessed anywhere across the stages that consume `MessageControl` objects.

-- `data_type` : which is a string indicating the type of data being processed.
+- `data_type` : which is a string indicates how to process the data.
 The supported data types are:
     - `payload` : Arbitrary input data
     - `Streaming` : Streaming data